This meditation was originally posted on November 10, 2013.

 The disciples asked Jesus to explain the reason for the man’s unfortunate condition and circumstances: His disciples asked him, “Rabbi, who sinned, this man or his parents, that he was born blind?” (vs 2).

 Jesus explicitly answered the second question but enigmatically answered first question: “Neither this man nor his parents sinned,” Jesus answered.
 “This came about so that God’s works might be displayed in him” (vs. 3).

 The formerly blind man was brought to the Pharisees who interrogated him at length because Jesus had performed this healing on the Sabbath.
-When the man was brought before the Pharisees for interrogation a second time, he became frustrated and exclaimed that he didn’t have an answers to their questions.
+When the man was brought before the Pharisees for interrogation a second time, he became frustrated and exclaimed that he didn’t have answers to their questions.